manj17/Getting_and_Cleaning_Data_Project/README.md

-  <ol>Merges the training and the test sets to create one data set.
+  1. Merges the training and the test sets to create one data set./n
-  <ol>Extracts only the measurements on the mean and standard deviation for each measurement.
+  2. Extracts only the measurements on the mean and standard deviation for each measurement.\n
-  <ol>Uses descriptive activity names to name the activities in the data set
+  3. Uses descriptive activity names to name the activities in the data set
-  <ol>Appropriately labels the data set with descriptive variable names.
+  4. Appropriately labels the data set with descriptive variable names.
-  <ol>Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.